 Who Created the Cobb Salad?

-The origins of the Cobb Salad come from the Brown Derby in Hollywood, CA in the 1937 and was named for the restaurant’s owner Robert Howard Cobb after he threw a bunch of leftover ingredients together late at night.
+The origins of the traditional Cobb Salad come from the Brown Derby in Hollywood, CA in 1937 and was named for the restaurant’s owner, Robert Howard Cobb, after he threw a bunch of leftover ingredients together late at night.
 He tossed the salad in French dressing and the Cobb salad was born.
 Personally, I don’t care how this salad happened…I’m just happy it did!